 Since 2002, we have collaborated with Tradeworks Group, Inc., to supply a liquid Maitake mushroom (Grifola frondosa) glycerite extract preparation to Memorial Sloan-Kettering Cancer Center for a U.S. Department of Defense funded clinical trial on Breast Cancer.
 MSKCC chose an extract developed by Dr. Hiroaki Nanba of Kobe Pharmaceutical University in Japan, marketed in North America exclusively by the Tradeworks Group.
 This product has received an Investigational New Drug (IND) number from FDA in connection with this trial.
 MSKCC found the glycerite extract preparation to be most suitable, in part, because of Gaia Herbs’ ability to comply with all applicable GMP standards for manufacturing, testing, and finished packaging.

 University of Arizona Polysaccharides Pharmacokinetics Study

 As part of our ongoing NIH-funded Phase II SBIR Echinacea research grant, we are collaborating with Dr. David Nix at the University of Arizona to test the pharmacokinetics—essentially, the metabolic uptake mechanisms—of polysaccharides from the fresh-pressed juice of Echinacea purpurea flowers.
-Specifically, the arabinogalactan polysaccharides (AGP’s) showed strong immuno-stimulatory activity in earlier cell line studies, and seem to exhibit promising anti-tumor properties.
+Specifically, the arabinogalactan polysaccharides (AGP’s) showed strong immuno-stimulatory activity in earlier cell line studies.
 Our growing scientific expertise in the myriad chemical properties of whole plant Echinacea extracts promises to yield new delivery systems and newly defined functional uses for Echinacea.